Right Arrow or swipe left to move to next slide.

 (C) Action point: The admission work starts with outreach

-Idea 1: Less time on recruitment, more time on outreach
+Idea 1: Invest less time on recruitment, more time on outreach

 Putting less time into recruitment and investing more time reaching out and encouraging people (mostly marginalized groups) to apply, as one interviewee proposed.